pixelJedi/VirtualFileSystem/README.md

 # VirtualFileSystem
 The **VFS** (Virtual File System) is used for managing thousands of files packed in a few physical ones, which can be useful in systems with read/write limitations.
 This implementation is being developed mostly for educational purposes.

+> :radioactive: The system is currently unstable, use it on your own risk.
+All recent changes commited for for informational purposes only.<br/>
+> The description below describes the general concept.
+If you want to check known issues, jump to the [FAQ](https://github.com/pixelJedi/VirtualFileSystem/edit/main/README.md#FAQ).

 Currently, the following constants are used:

 - `BYTE` = 8 bits;